Vismayak/worklog/worklog.md

 **Illinois NRS**

-- Get started with making charts and a layout for the website
+- Get started with making charts a layout for the website using MUI

+**HPHC**

+- Rob fixed the taiga mount and I was able to uninstall the wrong version of torch and pytorch and install the correct version.
+Started a run of the GPU script

 ## October 7th